JulioJu/AndroidTaquinGame/README.md

 * Add levels.
 Level beginner, intermediate, master.
 Or let the gamer choose the length of the grid.
 * Add winner message.

-## Bug known
-* In Genymotion, there is a blank line at the right of the screen.
-Not in AVD (Google Emulator).